These are the best free document editor for Android for office productivity.

-Nobody wants to be working 24/7, but many people have long commutes or want to keep in touch with what’s going on in the office on days off.
-In this case, Android office apps make it easier than ever before to remain productive on your mobile device and out of the workplace.
-These apps offer users a variety of functionality, such as creating presentations, drafting documents, managing spreadsheets, and more.
-Furthermore, with a document editing app users can view documents, PDFs, presentations and so forth, and then edit them, all without having to use a PC or laptop.
+In recent months many of us adapted to work from home or literally wherever we are.
+In this case, Android office apps make it easier than ever before to remain productive from smartphones or tablet devices.
+These document apps and word processor apps offer various functionality, such as creating presentations, drafting documents, editing Docx, managing spreadsheets, editing pdf files, and more.
+Furthermore, with a document editing app, users can view documents, read and write on PDFs, and edit them without using a PC or laptop.

-Google’s own documents app has been installed more than 500,000,000 times, so it’s almost a no brainer that we’re starting with this solid productivity tool.
+Google’s own document editing app has been downloaded more than five billion times, so it’s almost a no brainer that we’re starting with this solid productivity tool.
 With Google Docs, you can create new documents and edit files, edit and save Word files, and research using Explore within the app.
 The app is great for work use as it allows collaboration and sharing with colleagues for further contributions, and it’s also easy to add to comments and respond to them.

 Neatly, this app saves your work as you go, so you don’t have to be concerned about losing your efforts, and it also allows you to work both online and offline.
 The best part is that the app (part of the Google Drive suite) is not only free to download but is also free to use with no in-app purchases.

-SmartOffice is a comprehensive document editing app that is packed with features and has a nice clean interface.
+SmartOffice is a comprehensive document editing app that lets you view and edit Microsoft Office files & pdfs.
+It is packed with features and has a nice clean interface.
 It’s a one-stop office suite that supports Word, Excel, PDF, and PowerPoint, and as you’d expect, it comes with cloud support.
-Creating, viewing and editing documents from your Android smartphone or tablet is quick and easy, with copy, cut, paste, undo, and redo editing features, and a choice of pre-designed or blank templates.
+Creating, viewing, and editing documents from your Android smartphone or tablet is quick and easy, with copy, cut, paste, undo, and redo editing features, and a choice of pre-designed or blank templates.

 You can also edit and deliver slideshows, review and recalculate spreadsheets, and view PDFs or convert Office documents into PDF forms.
 The app supports more than 35 languages, wireless printing, and multiple file formats, while cloud support includes Google Drive, Dropbox, and Box.